Zhangli Peng, Ph.D. Heading link

 Building & Room: Clinical Science North (CSN) 164F

 Ph.D., University of California San Diego

-Research Interests: Multiscale Modeling; Microstructure-based Modeling of Cells, Organelles, Molecules, and Tissues; Modeling of Microfluidics, Nanofluidics, and Finite-Reynolds-Number Flows.
+Research Interests: Multiscale Modeling of Soft Biological Materials; Microstructure-based Modeling of Cells, Organelles, Molecules, and Tissues; Modeling of Microfluidics, Nanofluidics, and Finite-Reynolds-Number Flows.

 Publications Heading link